djeada/Linux-Notes/notes/enviroment_modules.md

 conflict python
 ```

+- `module-whatis` provides a short description of the module.
+- `prepend-path PATH` ensures that the directory containing the Python 2.7 binary is placed at the front of your `PATH` environment variable.
+- `prepend-path LD_LIBRARY_PATH` adds the directory containing Python 2.7 libraries to `LD_LIBRARY_PATH`.
+- `conflict python` ensures that only one Python version is loaded at a time, preventing conflicts.

+Save the file and exit `nano` by pressing `CTRL + X`, then `Y`, and `Enter`.

-IV.
-Create and configure a modulefile for Python 3.8:
+#### IV.
+Create and configure a modulefile for Python 3.8

+Similarly, you need to create a modulefile for Python 3.8:

 ```bash
 sudo touch /etc/modulefiles/python/3.8
 sudo nano /etc/modulefiles/python/3.8
 ```

-Similarly, add the necessary lines to this modulefile (adjust prepend-path lines based on your system's Python 3.8 location).
+Then, add the following lines to configure Python 3.8.
+Again, adjust the `prepend-path` lines based on your system’s Python 3.8 location.

 ```bash
 #%Module 1.0